-I work with adolescents, adults, and older adults who are struggling with an eating disorder, exercise addiction, and/or obsession with clean eating.
+I work with children, adolescents, adults, and older adults who are struggling with anorexia, bulimia, binge eating disorder, ARFID, rumination syndrome, ED-NOS, exercise addiction, and/or obsession with clean eating.
 Whether this is your first or thirty-first venture into recovery, I will meet you where you are and work with you to find the best path forward.
 You may be 100% invested in recovery, or at a place where you merely want to want to recover, and both are okay.
 I incorporate a blend of talk-based and experiential methods in an approach that treats each person as a whole, complex being - not a list of symptoms or diagnoses.

 Home- & Community-Based Sessions